 - NATO invoked its collective defence clause (Article 5) for the first and only time in response to the terrorist attacks of 11 September 2001 on the United States.

 - NATO’s Counter-Terrorism Policy Guidelines focus Alliance efforts on three main areas: awareness, capabilities and engagement.

-- A comprehensive Action Plan is being implemented to enhance NATO’s role in the international community’s fight against terrorism.
+- A comprehensive action plan defines and determines NATO’s role in the international community’s fight against terrorism.

-- NATO is a member of the Global Coalition to Defeat ISIS and supports it through AWACS intelligence flights.
+- NATO advises and assists Iraqi security forces and institutions through NATO Mission Iraq and is a member of the Global Coalition to Defeat ISIS.

-- NATO develops new capabilities and technologies to tackle the terrorist threat and to manage the consequences of a terrorist attack.
+- NATO supports the development of new capabilities and technologies to tackle the terrorist threat and to manage the consequences of a terrorist attack.

 - NATO cooperates with partners and international organisations to leverage the full potential of each stakeholder engaged in the global counter-terrorism effort.

 - The Alliance’s Strategic Concept recognises terrorism, in all its forms and manifestations, as the most direct asymmetric threat to the security of NATO citizens and to international peace and prosperity.